 Jasna is the biggest Slovakian ski resort yet still only has 50km of piste.
-What that figure doesn’t explain is the huge amount of go anywhere terrain, the incredible bowls that fall off in every direction from the top of the mountain Chopok.
+What that figure doesn’t explain is the huge amount of go anywhere terrain, the incredible bowls that fall off in every direction from the top of the mountain Chopok in the Nizke Tatry.
 The largest ridge of these can be seen in the photo below, on the right hand side taken at mid gondola station.

 The top of the mountain is only 2000m high but has one of the best 360 degree views I’ve ever seen – you can literally ski off in any direction, like you can do in the Lake Louise back-bowls in Canada.
 It’s incredble.

 The mountain facilities at the top are excellent too, with a great self-serve restaurant serving classic Slovakian dishes, as well as table option too.
 And being Slovakia, the prices are great with meals typically costing under €5.